Manage and surface technical documentation in Port

 - Built-in widgets and a dashboard that expose documentation across the catalog.

-- An optional plugin for a richer, navigable reading experience that scopes itself to the current service or repository entity page.
+- A plugin for a richer, navigable reading experience that scopes itself to the current service or repository entity page.

 - Out-of-the-box availability in global search, the Port API, and Port AI.